TheRealMattDunn/mattdunn.info/content/notes/Terraform Cloud.md

 - Sync public modules/providers
 	- Designate which are recommended in the organization
 - Can use Sentinel policies
-	- e.g. Manfate use of modules from private registry
+	- e.g. Mandate use of modules from private registry

 ## Workflows